-As technology has changed over the years, so has the job.
-With a federal mandate now in place that requires healthcare facilities to begin using electronic healthcare records by 2014, nurses with an interest in technology may want to consider a move into the job of nursing informatics specialist.
-The role of nursing informatics specialist is still so relatively new that the exact job definition may differ depending on where the job is located and the nature of the healthcare facility.
+As technology has changed over the years, so has the job of nursing.
+Federal mandates now require healthcare providers to transition to electronic health and medical records, so nurses with an interest in technology may want to consider a move into nursing informatics.
+The role of a nursing informatics specialist is so relatively new that the job definition may differ, depending on the location and nature of the healthcare facility.

 In general, however, the American Nurses Association defines the position as overseeing the integration of data, information and knowledge to support decision-making by patients and their healthcare providers.

 Seeing the need for education in this discipline, universities now offer both online and on-campus graduate degree and certificate programs in health informatics.
 Many schools now offer graduate level health informatics courses via distance learning or in traditional on-campus settings.
-The University of South Florida, for example, offers both a Master’s degree in Health Informatics and a Graduate Certificate in Health Informatics through online courses.
+The University of South Florida, for example, offers both a Master of Science in Health Informatics and a Graduate Certificate in Health Informatics through online courses.

-The paper records systems used by healthcare providers for over a century – and the system most nurses have been trained in - are quickly coming to an end.
+The paper records systems used by healthcare providers for more than a century – and the system in which most nurses have been trained – are quickly coming to an end.
 Congress passed a stimulus bill in 2009 that aimed to bolster an economy that was faltering.
 Part of that bill called upon medical providers to switch their healthcare records from paper to electronic data collection and storage by 2014 if the facility was to continue receiving Medicaid and Medicare payments.

 The benefits of electronic healthcare records are many.
-It will make patient information more quickly accessible by medical personnel, for example, and will streamline payment systems and transactions with insurance companies and government agencies.
-Since 2009, when the law was passed, the number of doctors using electronic healthcare records has risen to 83 percent, according to a report from the Office of the National Coordinator for Health IT.
+It makes patient information more quickly accessible by medical personnel, for example, and will streamline payment systems and transactions with insurance companies and government agencies.
+As of 2015, the number of doctors using electronic healthcare records has risen to 83 percent, according to a report from the Office of the National Coordinator for Health IT.

-The salary of a nursing informatics specialist will vary based on a number of factors such as physical location, education, the type of healthcare facility and the exact scope of the job, for example.
+The salary of a nursing informatics specialist will vary based on a number of factors such as physical location, education, the type of healthcare facility and the exact scope of the job.
 As this is an emerging field, the U.S. Department of Labor has not yet published salary data for this profession.

-In the HIMSS 2011 Nursing Informatics Workforce Survey, conducted by the Healthcare Information and Management Systems Society, the median salary reported for Nurse Informaticists was $93,000.
+In the HIMSS 2014 Nursing Informatics Workforce Survey, conducted by the Healthcare Information and Management Systems Society, the median salary reported for Nurse Informaticists was $93,000.
 The average salary reported was $100,717.

 While the survey was done in all regions of the U.S., personal research in your local market for the most accurate, up-to-date and complete information should be done.